 Here are some of our favourite eco hotels from across the globe.
 We’ve highlighted what they’re doing to warrant their green credentials.

 Ecuador’s extraordinary Mashpi Lodge is an eco-wonder set in the incredible Choco-Andean Cloud Forest, a biodiversity hotspot.
 The glass walled Lodge is constantly reinventing ways to increase conservation efforts.
-Heavily involved in scientific research on the biosphere’s diverse wealth of plants and wildlife, the lodge has introduced plans to officially expand the Mashpi reserve by 2,500 hectares to widen their scientific and research scope.
+Heavily involved in scientific research on the diverse wealth of plants and wildlife, the lodge has introduced plans to officially expand the Mashpi reserve by 2,500 hectares and widen their scientific and research scope.

 Eco super power: Scientific Research

 A list of eco hotels wouldn’t be complete without a Costa Rican entry and Lagarta Lodge in Nosara ticks all the sustainability boxes you’d expect from a country trail-blazing sustainable travel.
 The Lodge was built using 100% sustainable practices and materials.
 Lagarta Lodge is heavily involved in the community and gives young people apprenticeships to work on the private reserve the lodge sits on.

 Located just above the Arctic Circle, Svart is an ambitious project that plans to generate more energy than it uses over the course of its lifetime.
 Energy costs involved from the initial building process to its eventual demolition are being considered from the outset.